 Install tidyBdE from CRAN:

-You can install the development version of tidyBdE with:
+install.packages("tidyBdE")Install the development version of tidyBdE from GitHub with:

 # Install tidyBdE in R: